 Earlier in the month, Old Navy reported the same outcome—too much merchandise—but for a very different reason.
 The consumers were shopping but were unable to find their size in the styles they wanted.
 In an effort to be more size-inclusive, the retailer had started producing all of its apparel in every size, including what used to be called plus sizes.
 While this is an admirable way to promote body positivity, it’s a terrible way to do business unless the margin hit is being charged to the Marketing or CSR department.
 Producing larger-sized clothes is more expensive—primarily because they require more fabric.
 Then these more expensive items didn’t sell through because the sizing assortment wasn’t aligned with consumer demand.
 Not enough “middle” sizes were ordered, which meant that most consumers had only very small or very large items to choose from when they got to the store.
 The Old Navy scenario has created multiple problems, starting with disappointing the customer and ending with disappointing Gap’s shareholders.

-Both of these situations could have been avoided with the right analytics tools.
-Predictive analytics can help mitigate the unknowns in retail forecasting.
+Both of these situations could have been avoided with the right tools.
+Predictive analytics can help mitigate the unknowns in retail forecasting by giving key insights into consumer demand quickly and accurately.

 - Managing supply chain inefficiencies is easier when retailers know what consumers will be looking for—or what they are no longer interested in.
 InsightSelection can help retailers design and select winning products.
 First Insight utilizes real-time data analytics and customer feedback to optimize product assortment and identify winning products before costly investment decisions are made.